hachahoud/100-days-of-code/log.md

 **Day 65**.
 I didn't have time today but I still managed to do more of the VS Code Django tutorial, I learnt about debugging and discovered how smooth that is with vs 😀.

+**Day 66-67.**

+I continued through the #vscode tutorial, learning more about debugging and about django static files management.
+Also did my daily clash codes at #codingame.